DCameronMauch/PresentingScala/README.md

 # Presenting Scala

-Scala presentations using Jupyter notebooks
-Using Almond for the Scala kernel in Jupyter
+Scala presentations using Jupyter notebooks using Almond for the Scala kernel.